evkx/evkx.github.io/content/models/volkswagen/id.7/id.7_gtx_tourer/_index.md

 [**Front Cross Traffic Assist (FCTA)**](../../../../technology/driverassistance/frontcrosstrafficassist/) : Standard on the Volkswagen ID.7 GTX Tourer, this driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.

+[**Rear Cross Traffic Alert (RCTA)**](../../../../technology/driverassistance/rearcrosstrafficalert/): Standard on the Volkswagen ID.7 GTX Tourer, this system uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.

 [**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/): Standard on the Volkswagen ID.7 GTX Tourer, this driver assist system helps drivers avoid or mitigate frontal collisions.

 [**Automatic Emergency Braking (AEB)**](../../../../technology/driverassistance/automaticemergencybraking/): Standard on the Volkswagen ID.7 GTX Tourer, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.

 [**Automatic Emergency Steering (AES)**](../../../../technology/driverassistance/automaticemergencysteering/): Standard on the Volkswagen ID.7 GTX Tourer, this system assists in avoiding collisions by automatically steering the vehicle in an emergency.

-[**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Optional on the Volkswagen ID.7 GTX Tourer, this side assist system helps to detect traffic in blind spots.
+[**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Standard on the Volkswagen ID.7 GTX Tourer, this side assist system helps to detect traffic in blind spots.

+[**Exit Warning**](../../../../technology/driverassistance/exitwarning/): Standard on the Volkswagen ID.7 GTX Tourer, this system that alerts occupants against opening doors if there is a risk of hitting something.

 ### Driving Automation